thhdragon/ff5m/docs/RECOVERY.md

 #### Steps to Restore Firmware

-1. Enter FEL Mode:
+1. Prepare for Recovery:
+   - You’ll need to desolder USB0.
+This is relatively simple, even for beginners.
    - You don’t need to solder a button to a resistor.
 Instead, interrupt the boot process via UART (press Enter when prompted) to enter U-Boot.
+   - Use the firmware dump and tools provided here: [link](https://disk.yandex.ru/d/oie2Chx1rexkgw).

+2. Enter FEL Mode:
+   - Interrupt the boot process via UART (press Enter when prompted) to enter U-Boot
    - From U-Boot, run the following command to enter FEL mode:
    ```
    efex
    ```

-2. Prepare for Recovery:
-   - You’ll need to desolder USB0.
-This is relatively simple, even for beginners.
-   - Use the firmware dump and tools provided here: [link](https://disk.yandex.ru/d/oie2Chx1rexkgw).

 3. Follow the Guide
    - Carefully follow the instructions in the linked guide to complete the recovery process.